 5. Update Your Lighting and Fixtures5.
 Update Your Lighting and Fixtures

 You don’t need to do a full interior renovation to give your home a new look.
 It is merely making an update to your lighting, and fixtures can work wonders for a tired old space.
-For instance, if a room is too tall and the light can’t reach the top, it will look smaller than it is.
+For instance, if a room is too tall and the light can’t reach the top, it will look smaller.
 Updating the lighting so that it reaches every corner will create the opposite impression.
 Buyers today want to see homes that look contemporary with lots of light, natural or otherwise.
 Please update what you can, and it’s sure to make your home look more modern and spacious.
 Yes, this will use up a lot more electricity.
 Extra light can make the difference when you’ve got a buyer that’s sitting on the fence.

 6. Give Your Kitchen and Bathroom a Mini-Facelift6.
 Give Your Kitchen and Bathroom a Mini-Facelift